Linlin Fan, Ph.D.

 Research Interests

 Dr. Fan's research focuses on economics of health and food.
-She studies how various food and health policies affect people's food choice, health and welfare.
-Her findings provide important insights for current policy interventions on food access, diet quality and food security.
+She studies how various policies affect people's food choice, health and welfare.
+Her findings provide important insights for current policy interventions on food assistance programs, diet quality and food security.

 Recent Publications